Intro / My Story

 Try not to get overwhelmed by what you read.
 Just take it piece by piece for your own areas of questions and/or concerns.
 I believe this information will help guide you to the Give it Your All approach I speak about — using education to help you do everything you can for a better outcome.

-Note: all Bold and Blue texts are hyperlinks for more detail on that particular topic.
+Updated (4-25-2020) Note: all Bold and Blue texts are hyperlinks for more detail on that particular topic.
 After you finish reading that site’s information, you can close that site’s window.
 You should then be back on this site where you left off.
+If you were to click on one of the pictures on the site to expand it, you can hit the back arrow ⇐ on your browser to get back to the site where you left off.

 Updated (10-07-2019) Here is a short clip I did on our local ABC station describing why I created this site.
 Video link